Syvven/CSCI4511W-Chess-Project/README.md

   - 2: ai moves utilize heuristic function with no search
   - 3: ai moves utilize minimax with alpha-beta pruning
     - search depth can be changed my modifying global variable at top of `board.py`
-    - default depth is 3
+    - default depth is 3, anything more exacerbates the slowness

 ## How to Play The Game